saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 ## Working with different types

-When calling Rust function, PyO3 will convert the Python type you pass as function arguments for you.
-Additionally, it also takes care of the types that the Rust functions return.
-Those are also converted for you automatically.
-The PyO3 user guide describes the [mapping](https://pyo3.rs/main/conversions/tables.html) the Python type and the corresponding function argument types in Rust.
+When calling Rust function, PyO3 will convert the Python type you pass as function arguments to Rust types for you.
+It also converts the Rust types that Rust functions return to types that are usable in Python.
+The PyO3 user guide describes the way the [mapping](https://pyo3.rs/main/conversions/tables.html) between the Python types and the Rust types is done.
 Having PyO3 do this automatically for you makes it easy to work with function arguments of different types.
 Next up are a few examples to illustrate this.

 ### returning the sum of the numbers in a list:

+The following function will sum the numbers in a vector and return the result:

 ```rust
 #[pyfunction]